pvlib/pvlib-python/paper/paper.md

 # Community growth

-It is difficult to comprehensively describe the community around open-source projects like pvlib python, but some aspects can be quantified.
+It is difficult to fully describe the community around open-source projects like pvlib python, but some aspects can be quantified.
 Here we examine the community from a few convenient perspectives, emphasizing that these metrics provide a limited view of